-What is the Architecture Canvas?
+What is an Architecture Canvas?

 The Architecture Canvas is the basic visualization template for every architect.
 The Architecture Canvas was invented in 2003 as a part of the open EA method by Mark Paauwe, one of the founding partners of Dragon1.